sadat1971/Price-Prediction-in-E-Commerce/README.md

     - Use Light GBM to compare the performance.
     - Build an ensemble model with Light GBM and Ridge regression and compare the performance.

+ **Resutlts and take-home information**

+From the analysis and result-comparison, i found that ensemble method performed better than using one single method.
+The result also indicates to the fact that, ensembling with different techniques might also be helpful to predict the price.

+**What could be done in the future?**

+* USing other word embedding techniques like skip-gram and continuous-bag-of-words
+* Observe the performance by reducing the feature dimension (PCA)
+* Using differnt regression algorithm and observe the performance
+* Tuning the hyperparameters in a much meticulous way
+* Using creative techniques to ensemble.
+For example, assign different weights tob different algorithms.
+* Adopting